kalgynirae/lumeh.org/pages/cookies.md

 # Cookies

-lumeh.org doesn’t use cookies.

-But, you can make your own cookies!
+**lumeh.org doesn’t use cookies**, but you can make your own!
 We suggest either Colin’s [classic chocolate-chip recipe](/recipes/cookies/) known for its use of maple flavoring or [Chonklate Chip Cookies](/recipes/chonklate-chip-cookies/) which imitate Levain Bakery’s famous cookies.